 Modesty Blaise once used her bra to smuggle a saw into prison in order to create a rather elaborate escape plan.

 At one point in thisHarry Potter fan work, Hermione stuffs Ron and Harry's wands down her blouse to keep them from hexing each other.
 However, Ron doesn't think that this is really a hardship.
 Unfortunately, nothing happened, which could inspire Fan FicFan Fic Fuel

 Danny Phantom's Ember somwhat subverted in that the object in question is larger than her breasts.

-Subverted in Kaguya's case, in that it isn't her cleavage she's concealing a knife in, instead, it is between her butt cheeks but played straight in Mokou's case, in that she carries her cigarettes in her bra in Gensokyo 20 XX
+Gensokyo 20 XX: Kaguya isn't concealing a knife in her cleavage, but rather between her butt cheeks.
+Played straight in Mokou's case, in that she carries her cigarettes in her bra.

 In Who Framed Roger Rabbit, when Judge Doom tells his henchmen to frisk Jessica for Marvin Acme's will, Greasy Weasel reaches down her ample cleavage to do it (and in order to cop a feel), but all he gets is his hand caught in a Bear Trap.

 Willie hides the cure to the poison that infected Indiana Jones there in Indiana Jones and the Temple of Doom.
 Later, while Indy attempts to retrieve and Willie mewls, "I'm not that kind of girl!", Short Round comments: "Hey, Doctor Jones, no time for love!
 We got company!"